claudiospizzi/WindowsFever/README.md

 * [Visual Studio Code] with the [PowerShell Extension]
 * [Pester], [PSScriptAnalyzer] and [psake] PowerShell Modules

-To release a new version in the [PowerShell Gallery] and the [GitHub Releases] section, use the following procedure:
+To release a new version in the PowerShell Gallery and the GitHub Releases section by using the release pipeline on AppVeyor, use the following procedure:

 1. Commit all changes in the dev branch
 2. Push the commits to GitHub